etleap/etleap-redshift-dev-days/README.md

 ### 2.1.
 Set up the Redshift connection via the Partner Integration Console

-For this setup you'll need the values from your CloudFormation stack.
-These are available on the **Outputs** tab in the [Stack Info page](https://console.aws.amazon.com/cloudformation/home?region=us-east-1).
+For this setup you'll need the password you used when creating the Redshift Cluster.

 We will set up the Redshift Connection using the Redshift Partner Integration:
 - Go to the Redshift Console [here](https://console.aws.amazon.com/redshiftv2/home?region=us-east-1#clusters).
 - Select the cluster your just created.
-- In the top right corner, click on the 'Add Partner Integration' button.
+- In the top right corner, click on the "Add Partner Integration" button.
 - From the list of partners, select "Etleap".
 It should be the first option.
-- Leave all the settings as they are and click "Add partner."
+- Leave all the settings as they are and click "Add partner".
 - This will take you to the Etleap console.
   - Confirm your Redshift password.
-Use the 'Value' of 'RedshiftClusterPasswordOutput' from your CloudFormation stack.
+Use the "Value" of "RedshiftClusterPasswordOutput" from your CloudFormation stack.
 Click "Validate and Setup Connection."
   - Add your email address.
 This will send you a confirmation email.
 Click the link in the email to continue.
 - Fill in your details, and click "Create Account!"
 - Your account and connection are now ready to use.
-We'll go ahead , and set up more connection.
+We'll go ahead, and set up more connection.

 ## 2.2 Ingesting data from SFTP sources